VPN Connected but Can't Access or Discover LAN Devices

-Case One: Unable to Access Certain LAN Devices
+Case 1: Unable to Access a Specific LAN Device

-If you're having trouble accessing certain LAN devices while connected to a VPN Server, there could be a few reasons for this.
-To check if a device is accessible, you could try using the ping command.
+If you're having trouble accessing certain LAN devices while connected to a VPN, there are a few reasons.
+To check if a device is accessible, you could use the ping command.
 How to Use the Ping Command

-1. A possible reason is that the firewall settings on the devices you're trying to access are blocking incoming traffic from VPN connections.
-For example, Windows PCs typically block remote traffic from VPN clients, since their IP addresses are from a different subnet.
+1. The firewall settings on the device you are trying to access may be blocking incoming traffic from VPN connections.
+For example, a Windows PC typically blocks remote traffic from a VPN client since its IP address is from a different subnet.

-To resolve this issue, try disabling the firewall temporarily to see if that resolves the issue.
-If it does, you can create a new inbound rule to allow traffic from the specific IP address of the VPN client, if you still need the firewall enabled.
-Please refer to Create an Inbound Port Rule (Windows)
+To resolve this issue, try disabling the firewall temporarily to see if that resolves it.
+If so, you can create a new inbound rule to allow traffic from the VPN client's specific IP address if you still need the firewall enabled.
+To create a new inbound rule, refer to Create an Inbound Port Rule (Windows)

-1. Some devices may not be compatible with VPN networks, or may require special configuration.
+2. Some devices may not be compatible with VPN networks or may require special configuration.
 This can include older devices or devices with specific network requirements.
-If so, port forwarding may be used as an alternative solution.
-Port forwarding: how to set up virtual server on TP-Link wireless router?
-It is also recommended to contact the support team of that device for assistance as needed.
+If so, port forwarding could be used as an alternative solution.
+How to Set Up Port Forwarding on the TP-Link Wi-Fi Router.
+It’s also recommended to contact the device's support team for assistance.

-Case Two: Unable to Discover Some Network Devices
+Case 2: Unable to Discover Devices on the Network

 If you open File Explorer on a Windows computer and click on the "Network" icon in the navigation pane, you can view a list of devices that are visible on your local network, such as computers, printers, routers, NAS, digital signage displays, and other network devices.

-However, when your device is connected via VPN connection, you may not be able to see them.
-The reason is that the network discovery packets which allow devices to advertise their presence can’t pass through VPN tunnels.
+However, when your device is connected via a VPN connection, you may not be able to see them.
+The reason is that the network discovery packets, which allow devices to advertise their presence, can’t pass through VPN tunnels.
 In this situation, you can access devices on your local network by using their IP addresses directly, rather than relying on network discovery protocols to find them.

 Is this faq useful?